Persper/drepo-gitlab/doc/development/code_review.md

 If you need some guidance (e.g. it's your first merge request), feel free to ask one of the [Merge request coaches][team].

+If you need assistance with security scans or comments, feel free to include the secure team (`@gl-security`) in the review.

 Depending on the areas your merge request touches, it must be **approved** by one or more [maintainers](https://about.gitlab.com/handbook/engineering/#maintainer):